adamwong246/adamwong246.github.io/README.md

 ## AI Directives

-Do not use "default" values unless there is a very good reason to do so.
+Do not use "default" values or fallback strategies unless there is a very good reason to do so.
 Prefer to throw errors rather than obscure the problem.